 West Point Grey Village

-Available at Village Vancouver’s events and workshops at West Point Grey Community Centre (4397 W. 2nd Ave.), Aberthau Garden, and EcoGarden activities.
+Available at many of Village Vancouver’s events and workshops at West Point Grey Community Centre (4397 W. 2nd Ave.), Aberthau Garden, and EcoGarden activities.

 For other seed libraries in the Lower Mainland

-Visit the Seed Libraries in B.C. database run by Borrow Save Share, a Lifecycles project acting to support and network seed libraries and other seed sharing initiatives across B.C.
-They also share resources to learn how to start up your own seed library and find other local growers.
+Visit the Seed Libraries in B.C. database run by Borrow Save Share, a Lifecycles project acting to support and network seed libraries and other seed initiatives across B.C.
+They also offer resources to start up your own seed library and find other local growers.

 More Resources on Seed Saving Initiatives and Tips